History of Indian influence on Southeast Asia: Early Common Era—High Middle Ages

 Chola territories during Rajendra Chola I, c.
 1030 CE.

 During this era, Hindu and Buddhist religious establishments of Southeast Asia came to be associated with economic activity and commerce as patrons entrusted large funds which would later be used to benefit local economy by estate management, craftsmanship and promotion of trading activities.
 Buddhism, in particular, travelled alongside the maritime trade, promoting coinage, art and literacy.

 In Java and Borneo, the introduction of Indian culture created a demand for aromatics, and trading posts here later served Chinese and Arab markets.
 The Periplus Maris Erythraei names several Indian ports from where large ships sailed in an easterly direction to Chryse.
 Products from the Maluku Islands that were shipped across the ports of Arabia to the Near East passed through the ports of India and Sri Lanka.
 After reaching either the Indian or the Sri Lankan ports, products were sometimes shipped to East Africa, where they were used for a variety of purposes including burial rites.

 Maritime history of Odisha, known as Kalinga in ancient times, started before 350 BC according to early sources.
-The people of this region of eastern India along the coast of the Bay of Bengal sailed up and down the Indian coast, and travelled to Indo China and throughout Maritime Southeast Asia, introducing elements of their culture to the people with whom they traded.
+The people of this region of eastern India along the coast of the Bay of Bengal sailed up and down the Indian coast, and travelled to Indochina and throughout Maritime Southeast Asia, introducing elements of their culture to the people with whom they traded.
 The 6th century Manjusrimulakalpa mentions the Bay of Bengal as 'Kalingodra' and historically the Bay of Bengal has been called 'Kalinga Sagara' (both Kalingodra and Kalinga Sagara mean Kalinga Sea), indicating the importance of Kalinga in the maritime trade.
 The old traditions are still celebrated in the annual Bali Jatra, or Boita-Bandana festival held for five days in October / November.